 Like Lily, Amelia and her seedy lodging-house companions divided the novel’s first readers.
 In general, their inclusion was felt to have sullied the ‘kindly’ gentility of Trollope’s fiction.
 The reviewer who advised Trollope ‘to refrain from drawing odious and uncomely pictures of the little people of the Cockney world’ spoke for most.
-Others felt that Johnny Eames’s associations with Burton Crescent diminished his standing as a suitor worthy of Lily’s hand: ‘His entanglement with Amelia Roper is fatal to all his pretensions as a hero, and he behaves as ill to her as he knows how’.
+Others felt that Johnny Eames’s associations with Burton Crescent diminished his standing as a suitor worthy of Lily’s hand: ‘His entanglement with Amelia Roper is fatal to all his pretensions as a hero, and he behaves as ill to her as he knows how.’
 Yet the dingy community of Burton Crescent is essential to Trollope’s purposes in The Small House at Allington, extending the patterns of thematic resonance beyond the lives of the respectable middle classes.